 Andy and I have been together for nearly 17 years.
 Yep, we’ve been married almost 13 of them.
 We’ve traveled all throughout the world together: from Pickwick, MN to Portland, OR; Osnabrück, Germany to Onekaka, New Zealand; Needles, CA to Newcastle, Australia—we’ve covered a lot of ground together.
-In flight, on road, off road, on water, on tandem bikes (highly recommended if you need practice communication!), or on snow, we have had many experiences.
+In flight, on road, off road, on water, on tandem bikes (highly recommended if you need practice communicating!), or on snow, we’ve had many experiences.
 They’ve been fantastic, freakin’ hot or cold, flippin’ gorgeous, and fantastically adventurous.
 Each with it’s own vibe, intensity, and challenges.
 Traveling is one of the main reasons we fell in love with each other (insert audible “awww” here!).

-We always bring our emergency kit too—it’s got just about everything to care for scrapes, bites, bruises, headaches or tummy-aches and then some.
-It sounds silly to bring that if you’re putt-putting on the pavement, but it’s much better to have solutions immediately available vs. crashing the nearest Walgreen’s in rough or embarrassing shape.
+We always bring our emergency kit too—it’s got just about everything to care for scrapes, bites, bruises, headaches or tummy-aches, and then some.
+It sounds silly to bring that if you’re putt-putting on the pavement, but it’s better to have solutions immediately available vs. grenading yourself to the nearest Walgreen’s in rough or embarrassing shape.
 Trust us, we’ve been there and done that.
 Don’t ever want to do it again.
 Make sure to bring necessary paperwork and passports if traveling to other countries.
 That’s very important.
 Oh!
-Just about forgot about technology.
-In addition to a GPS or map, it’s good to grab charge cords for your devices, as well as the devices themselves.
+Technology is worth mentioning.
+In addition to a GPS and map, it’s good to grab charge cords for your devices, as well as the devices themselves.
 Bring along walkie talkies, CB, VHF, or Ham (if you’re into that kind of thing).
-We always pack an extra pair of underwear—well, at least I do.
-Just in case.
-Heck, you never know what will happen or where you’ll end up during your city adventure!?!
+Lastly, we always pack an extra pair of underwear—well, at least I do.
+Heck, you never know what will happen or where you’ll end up during your city adventure!

 Riding the rugged roads in your region: Grab everything from the aforementioned paragraph, the kitchen sink, and then some.
 I’m just kidding.
 Well, kind of.
 For Andy and me, it depends how “rugged” of off-road you plan to traverse over.
 To some folks, rugged off-road driving means touring around in their new AWD on gravel roads with a mud hole or two after an afternoon’s rain.
-To others, it means weeks of getting your highly modified lifted and locked 4×4 rig ready before you even leave your off-road adventure.
+To others, it means weeks of getting your highly modified lifted and locked 4×4 rig ready before you even leave for your off-road adventure.
 Most people fall somewhere in between.
 We fall into every one of these categories.

 We have two “off road” capable vehicles.
 Each is specifically modified or used for different types of use.
 First, we have our beloved silver 2013 Subaru WRX hatchback named Rexie.
 Secondly, is our black 2001 Jeep Cherokee XJ Sport, affectionately named The PDXJ.